Approvals for aquaculture operations

 Start an aquaculture business

-If you're starting a new aquaculture business, you may need development approval.
+If you're starting a new aquaculture business, you will need development approval and an aquaculture authority, unless your aquaculture development meets the accepted development requirements.

 You may need a Native Title notification for some approvals.